 Mid Layer Jackets for Kids

-Patagonia Down Sweater for Infants/Toddlers
+Patagonia Reversible Down Sweater for Hoodie

 This jacket is really available for all sizes from infant to adult and is the perfect mid-layer when you just need a little extra boost of warmth.

 Available in sizes 4-16, the interior of the jacket is grid fleece which helps with warmth and wicking.
 The outer part of the jacket is a smooth jersey which makes it easier for layering too.
-This is my kids’ favorite fleece by far.
+This is Amelia’s kids’ favorite fleece by far.

 We love the zippered pockets for stashing snacks and extra gloves.